-More than the sum of its members, Avery Ensemble's 20 year synergy and "outside the box" programming have been praised by Milton Moore of New London's The Day as "designed to shake the cobwebs off chamber music. . . . the best concert of this, or any season!"
-Frequent guests, new music, historically-informed early music, thematic unity and diversity in configuration lend a compelling versatility and variety to Avery's performances, praised by Audiophile Audition as "marvelous," and by the Classical Voice of New England as "committed. . . excellent. . .amazing and persuasive. . . . . simply outstanding."
-Recent engagements include appearances as guests of the Chamber Music Society of Central Kentucky, the Rossmoor Music Association in New Jersey, Coe Hall in New York, and the Theatro São Pedro in Porto Alegre, Brazil.
+Greater than the sum of its parts, Avery Ensemble's 20 years of dedication and "outside the box" programming have been praised by New London's The Day as "designed to shake the cobwebs of chamber music. . . the best concert of this, or any season."
+Frequent guests, new music, historically-informed early music, an emphasis on American music, thematic unity and diversity in instrumental configuration lend a compelling versatility and variety to Avery's performances, praised by Audiophile Audition as "marvelous," and by the Classical Voice of New England as "committed. . . excellent. . .amazing and persuasive. . . simply outstanding."
+Recent engagements include appearances as guests of the Chamber Music Society of Central Kentucky, the Rossmoor Music Association in New Jersey, Coe Hall in New York, and the Teatro São Pedro in Porto Alegre, Brazil.
 Avery Ensemble was First Prize Winner of the 2016 American Prize in Chamber Music and the focus of an article in the Summer 2016 issue of Chamber Music America's Chamber Music Magazine.

-Avery excels in historically informed performance of early music, and in 2017 launched a new CD of works by Biber, Schoenfield, and Creston, as well as Mozart's Quartet in g minor, K. 478, performed as would have been common in 1785, with harpsichord as the keyboard instrument.
-Further Avery recordings include piano trios by Mendelssohn and Copland (2000), and piano quartets by Brahms, Mahler and Schnittke (Zephyr, 2007).
+In 2017, Avery Ensemble released a CD of works by Biber, Schoenfield, Creston and Mozart, which showcases the group’s attention to stylistic contrast in its interpretation of these works from four distinct historical periods.
+Further Avery recordings include piano trios by Mendelssohn and Copland (2000), Re: Moon in the Afternoon by Ken Steen (2001) and piano quartets by Brahms, Mahler and Schnittke (Zephyr, 2007).
 Avery recently published the only extant recording of Rubin Goldmark's Piano Quartet, available on youtube.com.